-Recently Nigerians were greeted with the shocking news about Ese Oruru; an intriguing tale of abduction, child marriage and islamization.
+Sometime last year, Nigerians were greeted with the shocking news about Ese Oruru; an intriguing tale of abduction, child marriage and islamization.
 The media hype probably led to her release.
 Hardly had the news died down than we learnt of a similar case in Benue, and then others.
 These exclude the so many told and untold stories of paedophilia often perpetrated by close family members and friends.
 Not many of us have forgotten the Sugarbelly saga.
 I am not sure the girl child has ever been as threatened as she is today.

-While these little girls can do little or nothing to protect themselves from these predators, parents; mothers especially, can do so much to ensure their girls do not get their childhood stolen from them.
+While little girls can do little or nothing to protect themselves from predators, parents; mothers especially, can do so much to ensure their girls do not get their childhood stolen from them.
 We cannot always be around them, but what we teach them can protect them even in our absence.

 Teach your girl child the different parts of her body and which parts are very private; parts which no one, not even you the mother is allowed to touch.
 Paedophiles are often family members or close associates who often intimidate the child into letting them 'explore' their body parts.
 Let your girl child know no one has the right to touch her inappropriately.